Chapter 15: Further Developments

 Dumbledore looked her directly in the eye.
 'Miss Richman, I can think of no better person to weld this remarkable gift than you.
 It is rare indeed for some one to reach out to those whom the world views as outcasts.
-And you have done this, not once, but three times.
+And you have done this, not once, but many times.
 An orphan, a convicted mass murderer, a werewolf – befriending these people is a significant thing indeed.'

 Beth didn't know quite what to say to this so she said nothing.
 Sensing her discomfort, Dumbledore changed the subject.

 'Returning to our previous topic, I wonder if I might have your permission to look up your family in the Ministry records.
 It would enable us to determine whether any were magical.
 I'd just require their names and dates of birth.'